A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Validation of the method through QuLTRA

 \subsection{Comparison with results from literature}

-In order to validate further the capability of QuLTRA to analyze circuits containing distributed element components such as transmission lines and couplers, we consider here the structure proposed in \cite{Spring_2025}.
+In order to further validate the capability of the method to analyze circuits containing distributed element components such as transmission lines and couplers, we consider here the structure proposed in \cite{Spring_2025}.
 It consists of a filtering circuit for fast qubit readout, based on a $\lambda/4$ CPW readout resonator and a $\lambda/4$ CPW filter resonator coupled to each other through a multi-line coupler in such a way to produce a compact notch filter to effectively eliminate the Purcell decay of the qubit.

 A schematic layout is shown in Fig.\,\ref{zurigo_structure}.
 The characteristic impedance of the resonators is approximately $66\,\Omega$, with the line width of 5\,\textmu m and the gaps of 7.5\,\textmu m.
 In the coupler section there is an additional central grounded line of 5.5\,\textmu m width.
 Each resonator is formed by three sections: the first one extending from the corresponding port (port 1 or port 2) to the coupler with length $\ell_{r/p}^0$, the second one shared with the coupler with length $\ell_c$, and the third one from the coupler to ground with length $\ell_{r/p}^s$ (see Fig.\,\ref{zurigo_structure}).
 The precise values are $\ell_r^0 = 981.5\,$\textmu m, $\ell_r^s = 1624.5\,$\textmu m, $\ell_p^0 = 766.5\,$\textmu m, $\ell_p^s = 1666.5\,$\textmu m and $\ell_c = 335\,$\textmu m.
 The total lengths of the two resonators are $\ell_{r}^0+\ell_r^s+\ell_c = 2.94\,$mm and $\ell_{p}^0+\ell_p^s+\ell_c = 2.77\,$mm, respectively.